juanduranc/broompy/README.md

 # broompy
-**broompy** is a simple Python library designed to help data scientists observe a summary of their DataFrame to facilitate cleaning.
+**broompy** is a simple Python library designed to help data scientists observe a summary of their DataFrame and facilitate data cleaning.
 This library also displays charts to view the normal approximation of variable distributions.

 Main Features
 -------------